 Mechanism 4: Counting c, e, i, j

-Each Layer 0 head writes one designated secondary token to the ANS position (head 0→i, head 1→j, head 2→c, head 3→e).
-These OV vectors accumulate in the ANS residual, which becomes the query for all Layer 1 heads.
+Since mechanism 3 is using each layer 0 head for each anchor token, I claim that this mechanism learns to write to the ANS token instead to change the query in layer 1.
+Each layer 0 head writes one designated secondary token to the ANS position (head 0→i, head 1→j, head 2→c, head 3→e).
+These OV vectors accumulate in the ANS residual, which becomes the query for all layer 1 heads.
 Each ceij token’s OV contribution points approximately opposite to the baseline ANS query (~0.98 cosine similarity with −q_base), causing destructive interference that progressively cancels the query magnitude.
 This reduces ANS’s attention to BOS in Layer 1 head 3.
 Since BOS provides a strong low-count baseline signal, attenuating it raises the predicted count by approximately +1 per unique ceij token present.

 Key results: